-Are you sweltering in the heat somewhere in the tropics or the northern hemisphere?
-This photo below of the town of Yerevan, capital of Armenia, taken in the dead of winter, should cool you down.
-I’m now living in Moldova, baking in the summer heat, but some years ago I started a new expat life in Armenia, arriving in the middle of an arctic January.
+This photo below is of the town of Yerevan, capital of Armenia, in the dead of winter.
+I’m now living in France, but some years ago I started a new expat life in Armenia, arriving in the middle of an arctic January.

 Wintry Yerevan.
 Photo © Manan Tevosyan used by permission

-My second day in my new habitat I had my first adventure: I got swindled.
-Here’s the story (a repost).
-May it cool you down.
+My second day in my new habitat I had my first adventure: I got a haircut!
+Here goes:

-The ice-covered sidewalks are treacherous, the buildings grim and gray, and why is everyone dressed in black?
-I asked one of the office girls this question and she gave me a blank stare for a moment, as if she had never noticed or thought about it.
+Ice-covered sidewalks threaten broken limbs, grim stone buildings exude bleakness and gloom, and why is everyone dressed in black?
+I asked one of the office staff this question and she gave me a blank stare for a moment, as if she had never noticed or thought about it.
 “Because we like it,” she said finally.
 “Black is our national color.”

 Not surprisingly, one of the other things I notice is Armenian words everywhere, on road signs and billboards and shop windows.
 Written in the Armenian alphabet, which is unique and indecipherable.
 There is no way to even make educated guesses.

 Yerevan Cheese Shop Photo © Deb Collins used by permission

 I hail from the country of tulips and cheese.
 Growing up European, you learn a couple of languages here and there, and usually you can fake your way around the continent.
 But not here.
 Not only the alphabet, but the Armenian language itself is unique, not related to any other languages in the universe.
 I see Russian on signs and buildings as well (Russian was the official language in Soviet times), but that doesn’t do me much good either.

 So I am not a little bit ecstatic when . . .